-In this lively and entertaining book – her twelfth – Rose Collis explores Brighton as a perfect microcosm of the nation’s ultimate shared experience: death.
-This small coastal city teems with idiosyncrasies and uncanny landmarks that have had a profound effect on our collective history.
+In this lively and entertaining book, Rose Collis explores Brighton as a perfect microcosm of the nation’s ultimate shared experience: death.
+This small coastal city teems with idiosyncrasies and social history landmarks that have had a profound effect on our collective social history.

-Through extensive research, Collis explains why this former fishing village became so significant in our approach to death, attracting a weird and wonderful array of visitors and residents, whose stories illuminate and enrich our understanding of the final human journey.
+Through extensive research, Collis explains why this former fishing village became so significant in our approach to death, attracting an eclectic array of visitors and residents, whose stories illuminate and enrich our understanding of the human journey to the final curtain.

 From the Introduction:

 ‘In his diary, the writer JR Ackerley noted a quote from Sophocles’s Antigone: ‘We have only a little time to please the living, but all eternity to love the dead’.

 That, to me, sums up what death brings: sadness, tragedy, irony and, occasionally, gallows humour.
 There are only two things certain in our lives, and which we all have in common: we are born, and we die.